fastrgv/RufasGate/README.md

 Another skybox  [from  http://www.redsorceress.com/skybox.html]  is credited to "The Mighty Pete" at http://www.petesoasis.com (which seems defunct).

-Another one used [from OpenGameArt.org] is the work of Heiko Irrgang <hi@93-interactive.com> and is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Other beautiful hi-res skyboxes [from OpenGameArt.org] are the work of Heiko Irrgang <hi@93-interactive.com> and is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/ or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.
 See also the accompanying file ccsa3_license.txt.

 ### LodePNG (png loader module)